 In the Timaeus, Plato taught that the gods are good.
 The Good ( God) is regarded good ( agathos), without envy( Peri oudenos oudepote phthonos), the best of causes (o d`aristos tôn aitiôn) and produces the most beautiful ( to kalliston).
 Proclus, in his commentary on the Timaeus, defined man as the most beautiful of the intelligible.
 Plato always thought that the people needed a true theology, because without this, the soul would be in error.

-This review was written by the brazilian philosopher Felipe Pimenta.
+This review was written by the brazilian professor of philosophy Felipe Pimenta.

 Proclus.
 Commentary on the Timaeus of Plato.
 Kessinger pub, 1997.